 Sedimentology: Flow regimes and bedding forms, sedimentary structures.
 Modern and ancient sedimentary environments of deposition: alluvial, nearshore, shelf and deep sea, in both terrigenous clastic and carbonate/evaporite domains.
 The facies concept: lateral and vertical relationships between depositional environments and associated lithofacies within developing sediment wedges.
 Palaeontology: Morphology and stratigraphic distribution of invertebrates, including Foraminifera, Brachiopoda, Mollusca, Arthropoda, Protochordata and Echinodermata.
 Introductory palaeobotany.
 Palaeoecology.
 Biogeography.
 Trace fossils.
 Reef building organisms and the evolution of reefs.
-Field Work of up to five days is a compulsory part of the subject.
+Field work of up to five days is a compulsory part of the subject.

 Sedimentary Petrology: The influence of transportation, deposition and diagenesis on the composition, texture and structure of detrital sedimentary rocks.
-The chemically formed sedimentary rocks including the phosphates, zeolites, evaporites, ferruginous and silceous deposits.
+The non-clastic sedimentary rocks including phosphates, evaporites, ferruginous and silceous deposits.
 Metamorphic Petrology: Origin and classification of metamorphic rocks as an aid in understanding common mineral assemblages.
 Petrographic studies of common metamorphic rocks.
 Field studies.
-Structural Geology: Origin, classification and description of structural elements and analysis of simple fracture systems.
+Structural Geology: Origin, classification and description of structures in rocks.
+Techniques of stereographic projection of structural elements and analysis of simple fracture systems.
 Tectonics and tectonic analysis.
-Field Work of up to four days is a compulsory part of the subject.
+Field work of up to four days is a compulsory part of the subject.